ASU-ASCEND/Spring-2025/GroundStation/Groundstation/README.md

 ### After running
 You should see prompt in the terminal for which port to connect to, enter the index of the port for the usb device in the list.
 And the a prompt for which device to connect to, this is because the radio and pico serial connections use different baud rates so select the device accordingly.

+Once in the gui, use the buttons on the top row to switch between operation modes.
+GSE and Radio are very similar and they should both save what they get to a file in the untracked folder session_data.
+The difference between the 2 is that Radio will give you packet dropping stats and GSE will give you Core debug messages.
+The last mode, Data, will let you get flash data off the payload and decode it, and the data we get from the SD Card, which will be saved as a binary as well.

 ### Closing the ground station
 To close the ground station, avoid using CTRL+C in the terminal as this has the danger of orphaning processes.
 Just close out of the GUI and then if a prompt is still open in the terminal you should be able to just press enter and it'll end the terminal portion of the program as well.